LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/getting-started.md

 * [Whitelisting domains](liveperson-functions-development-whitelisting-domains.html) of internal LivePerson APIs

 <div class="notice">
-It is important to note that after we successfully provisioned your account, the permissions still need to be customized as described in the section below.

-Please contact your LivePerson Account Team in case the provisioning did not finish successfully.
+After provisioning your account with LP Functions, your user will still require <strong>permissions</strong> to be able to access the UI.
+Please follow the section below to customize your user permissions.
+Moreover, please contact your LivePerson Account Team in case the provisioning did not finish successfully.
 </div>

 #### Set User Permissions

-After provisioning your account with LP Functions your user will still require <strong>permissions</strong> to be able to access the UI.

 There are 3 user permissions pertaining to Functions: